mrumkovskis/tresql/docs/language-quide.md

 ### Data records

-You can use the following ONQL script to load the data.
+You can use the following TreSQL script to load the data.

 ```
 DEPT {DEPTNO, DNAME, LOC} + [10, "ACCOUNTING", "NEW YORK"],